Earn Your Master of Science in Nursing

-In order to be unconditionally admitted into any graduate-level program, the applicant must submit the materials listed below:
+In order to be unconditionally admitted into any graduate-level program, including on-campus or online Master’s of Nursing courses, the applicant must submit the materials listed below:

 Once a student has been admitted to graduate study, he/she must begin taking courses within two (2) calendar years.

 Students possessing a baccalaureate degree may be granted probationary admission with prescribed deficiencies when undergraduate GPA falls between 2.50 and 2.99 on a 4.0 scale, assuming all other admission criteria is met.
-Students on probationary status will not be allowed to proceed beyond twelve (12) credit hours of work within the degree program unless the student achieves a cumulative GPA of 3.0 in the program.
+Students on probationary status will not be allowed to proceed beyond nine (9) credit hours of work within the degree program unless the student achieves a cumulative GPA of 3.0 in the program.